November 2016, part six - Hiroshima

 Hiroshima after the atomic bomb blast

-Over 70% of the buildings in 12 km2 are completely destroyed.
-Some stronger concrete buildings built to withstand earthquakes did not collapse despite being close to the epicenter of the explosion.
-One such building was the Hiroshima Prefectural Palace to support industry.
-Designed by Czech architect Jan Letzel, this iconic building serves today as a memento of the atomic bomb and a memorial to peace.
+Over 70% of the buildings in 12 km2 were completely destroyed.
+Some stronger concrete buildings, that were built to withstand earthquakes, did not collapse despite being close to the epicenter of the explosion.
+One of them was the Hiroshima Prefectural Industrial Promotion Hall.
+Designed by Czech architect Jan Letzel, this iconic building serves today as a memento of the atomic bomb and a memorial of peace.

 Hiroshima Peace Memorial - Atomic Bomb Dome

-In the Hiroshima Museum we had the opportunity to see fearsome dioramas of burned people walking with their hands in front of them, a model of a ruined city to determine the exact location of the explosion and a number of things distorted by the heat of the blast.
+At the Hiroshima Museum, we had the opportunity to see haunting dioramas of burned people walking with their hands in front of them, a scale model of a ruined city used to determine the exact location of the explosion and a number of things distorted by the intense heat of the blast.

 The epicenter of the explosion with T-shaped Aioi Bridge which was the main target

-It was, of course, a fairly powerful experience when I imagine what it must have been like on the hot summer day that literally turned into hell.
-Burned people begging for water, but only black rain came from the dust of the atomic mushroom.
+It was, of course, a deeply powerful experience when I imagine what it must have been like on the scorching summer day that literally turned into hell.
+The streets turned to ashes, and those who survived stumbled through the wreckage, their bodies burned and their voices barely strong enough to beg for water.
+But only black rain fell - dark with the dust of the atomic cloud that had just consumed the city.

 Václav Havel in the Peace Memorial Museum